jthomerson/dotfiles/install-setup/install-everything.md

    * Select Contacts > Add Account from the menu
    * Click the Google option, and follow the prompts to connect

-### Configure iTerm2

-Once you install [iTerm2](https://www.iterm2.com/), you will probably want to configure it to allow for jumping / deleting back a word (`Opt+Arrows`, `Opt+Delete`), or a line (`Cmd+Arrows`, `Cmd+Delete`).
-There's a great [Stack Overflow answer](https://stackoverflow.com/a/22312856) on how to do this.
-But, since I've already done that and saved my iTerm configuration into this repo, here's the steps to use the committed config:

-   * Open iTerm settings
-   * Check the "Load preferences from a custom folder or URL" option (under "General > Preferences")
-   * Browse to / enter the path (e.g. "~/code/jthomerson/dotfiles/app-settings/iterm2")

 ### Install JDK Version and Eclipse